 Unrecorded revenue is revenue that an entity has earned in an accounting period, but which it does not record in that period.
 The business typically records the revenue in a later accounting period, which is a violation of the matching principle, where revenues and related expenses are supposed to be recognized in the same accounting period.

 Another example is when a company is engaged in a multi-period project for a customer, and completes work during an accounting period, but is not contractually allowed to issue an invoice until a later accounting period.
-Thus, it has unearned revenue until such time as it records an invoice.
+The controller elects not to accrue any revenue until the actual billing period.
+Thus, the firm has unrecorded revenue until such time as it records an invoice.

-The correct accounting treatment for unrecorded revenue is to accrue revenue in the period when the revenue is earned, using a credit to an Accrued Revenue account, and a debit to an Accounts Receivable account.
-You would then reverse this entry in the period when you invoice the customer.
+The correct accounting treatment for unrecorded revenue is to accrue revenue in the period when the revenue is earned, using a credit to the Accrued Revenue account, and a debit to the Accounts Receivable account.
+You would then reverse this entry in the period when the customer is invoiced.